Harriet Martineau: Writing career

 Martineau began losing her senses of taste and smell at a young age.
-She was deaf and having to use an ear trumpet at the young age of 12.
-However, it was said that Harriet did not actually utilize the ear trumpet until her late twenties as she was trying to avoid harassment from others by doing so.
+She was deaf and having to use an ear trumpet at the age of 12.
+However, it was said that Harriet did not utilise the ear trumpet until her late twenties as she was trying to avoid harassment from others by doing so.
 It was the beginning of many health problems in her life.
-With such an early onset of illness, and the passing of her father, requiring her to make a living for herself, she became an avid writer.
-In 1821 she began to write anonymously for the Monthly Repository, a Unitarian periodical, and in 1823 she published Devotional Exercises and Addresses, Prayers and Hymns.
+With such an early onset of illness, and the death of her father, requiring her to make a living for herself, she became an avid writer.
+In 1821, she began to write anonymously for the Monthly Repository, a Unitarian periodical.
+Her first contribution was "Female Writers of Practical Divinity", and in 1823 she published Devotional Exercises and Addresses, Prayers and Hymns.

-The year 1823 was the same year that Harriet's brother James introduced her to one of his friends from school, John Hugh Worthington.
-The two were engaged, however never married as Worthington fell ill and passed away.
-Martineau later reveals in her autobiography that she was in a strange sense relieved in the long run that marriage was not an option, as their relationship was filled with stress and disagreements.
-Martineau remained unmarried in her life.
+In 1823 Harriet's brother James introduced her to a friend from school, John Hugh Worthington.
+The two were engaged but did not marry as Worthington fell ill and died.
+Martineau reveals in her autobiography that she was in a strange sense relieved in the long run that marriage was not an option, as their relationship was filled with stress and disagreements.
+Martineau remained unmarried.

+Her earliest novels were also published during these years, beginning with Principle and Practice in 1827 and Five Years of Youth: or, Sense and Sentiment in 1829.

-In 1829, the family's textile business failed.
+Her father died in 1826 and in 1829, the family's textile business failed.
 Martineau, then 27 years old, stepped out of the traditional roles of feminine propriety to earn a living for her family.
 Along with her needlework, she began selling her articles to the Monthly Repository, earning accolades, including three essay prizes from the Unitarian Association.
 Her regular work with the Repository helped establish her as a reliable and popular freelance writer.

 In Martineau's Autobiography, she reflects on her success as a writer and her father's business failure, which she describes as "one of the best things that ever happened to us".
 She described how she could then "truly live instead of vegetate".
-Her reflection emphasizes her experience with financial responsibility in her life while she writes "[her] fusion of literary and economic narratives".
+Her reflection emphasises her experience with financial responsibility in her life while she writes "[her] fusion of literary and economic narratives".